-Caution: Before installing the StorNext client software, you must install the kernel source code.
-You can install the kernel source code by using the installation disks for your operating system.

-- Note: Client software is extracted by default to the directory /tmp/stornext. - Log on to the StorNext client system as root. - 2.
-Change to the directory where the client software archive file you downloaded is located.

-3. Run the client software binary.
+- Caution: Before you install the StorNext client software, you must install the kernel headers for the running kernel required for building kernel modules.
+Obtain the kernel headers package from your Operating System vendor. - (i) Note: Client software is extracted by default to the directory /tmp/stornext. - 1.
+Log on to the StorNext client system as root. - 2.
+Change to the directory where the client software archive file you downloaded is located. - 3.
+Run the client software binary.
 At the command prompt, where <archive name> is the name of the client software archive file you downloaded, type: